fj/open-brackets/blog/content/entries/000007-entry-charlottesville-technologist-guide.markdown

 * **Breweries:** The craft brewing scene is in full swing in and around Charlottesville; a few breweries have national acclaim.
 Because of a quirk in the alcohol regulations of Virginia, many breweries that don't serve food let you bring your own food in (as long as you buy their beer).

-  This results in a number of such breweries being interesting local meetup spots for friends or groups; you bring your own pizza and the beer's already waiting for you.
+{{% li invisible="true" %}}This results in a number of such breweries being interesting local meetup spots for friends or groups; you bring your own pizza and the beer's already waiting for you.
 The most convenient ones to Charlottesville are [South Street Brewery](http://southstreetbrewery.com/), [Three Notch'd](http://threenotchdbrewing.com/), and [Champion Brewery](http://championbrewingcompany.com/).
-Farther out are [Devil's Backbone](http://dbbrewingcompany.com/), [Wild Wolf](https://www.wildwolfbeer.com/), and [Blue Mountain Brewery](http://www.bluemountainbrewery.com/).
+Farther out are [Devil's Backbone](http://dbbrewingcompany.com/), [Wild Wolf](https://www.wildwolfbeer.com/), and [Blue Mountain Brewery](http://www.bluemountainbrewery.com/).{{% /li %}}

 * **Wineries:** There are [several dozen wineries](http://www.visitcharlottesville.org/visitors/things-to-do/vineyards-and-breweries/) with tastes and portfolios to suit almost anyone.
 Charlottesville also has two area cideries, [Albemarle Cider Works](https://www.albemarleciderworks.com/) and [Castle Hill Cider](http://castlehillcider.com/), that put out consistently great offerings.